 Track 25 of your favorite blogs in one Chrome folder

-Another trick of the content trade – find top articles from all of your favorite blogs, (including The Product Management blog), in less than 5 minutes.
+Another trick of the content trade – find top articles from all of your favorite blogs, (including The Product Management blog of course!), in less than 5 minutes.
 This may take some setup time, but once it’s done, it’s done.
 It can always be updated, but you’ll have quick access to what’s new, and eventually you’ll become exceptionally good at judging articles by a first glance.

 Create a folder in your chrome with 25 blogs you follow, here are five to get you started: